MP Estate Planning UK

 Key aspects of remaindermen include:

-• Benefit after primary beneficiaries
+• Benefit after the primary interest has been satisfied

 Individuals as Beneficiaries of a Trust